 Find places that offer emergency boxes of free food, grants to pay rent or electric/utility bill assistance, interest free loans, and other forms of financial assistance in Warren County and Lebanon Ohio.
-The funds, which may come from charities, the government, or churches are for low income or struggling families, and they can with living expenses.
+The funds, which may come from charities, the government, or churches, are for low income or struggling families, and they can help with paying living expenses.
 Warren County residents, when they are struggling, can apply for financial help, free credit counseling, job programs, or other social services.

-The organization can provide grants and other aid to help people deal with emergency situations.
+- The organization can provide grants, loans and other financial aid to help people deal with emergency situations.
 The WCCS staff may provide families with limited financial assistance that can be used to pay for utilities, rent payments, medical bills and prescription medication.
 Counselors and WCC staff members will assists families with problem solving, counseling, and referrals to other agencies to help people become self-sufficient.
-They can even provide information on Ohio’s mortgage assistance programs, and counselors and other professional that can help with debt.
+They can even provide information on Ohio’s mortgage assistance programs.

 - Heating and Utility Bill Assistance is offered.
 The Ohio Winter Crisis Program run by Community Services provides cash grants and other forms of assistance to eligible households that are currently disconnected, or who may be threatened with disconnection of their primary or secondary heating source.
 Help is also available for people who have less than a ten day supply of bulk fuel or heating oil.
 You can only apply for aid once per year.
 Or learn more on and find help with utilities.

 - Improve interviewing skills